duckdb/duckdb-web/docs/sql/expressions/star.md

 ### Renaming Columns Using a `COLUMNS` Expression

-The matches of capture groups can be used to rename columns selected by a regular expression.
+The matches of capture groups in regular expressions can be used to rename matching columns.
 The capture groups are one-indexed; `\0` is the original column name.

 For example, to select the first three letters of colum names, run: